plule/theremotion/site/index.md

 👐 Theremotion is a virtual instrument inspired by the Theremin.

 Just like a Theremin, the position of your hand in the air controls the pitch and volume of the sound.
-However, you can also control much more dimensions of the sound with specific motions.

-With specific hand positions, you can control a low pass filter, a supersaw sound, a guitar sound and more.
-You can even make the instrument "stick" to a scale, making it much easier to control than a Theremin.
+However, instead of being controlled with a pure analog signal, the Theremotion is controled through digital hand tracking.
+This enables additional dimensions to control the sound.
+With specific hand motions, you can control a low pass filter, a guitar sound, make a chord.
+You can even make the instrument snap to a scale, making it easier to control than a Theremin.

+The Theremotion cannot replace a Theremin but it is intended to be a twist around the idea of the Theremin that is more fun and maybe easier to learn.
+It is however not as sensitive as a Theremin, and usual Theremin finger techniques don't apply to the Theremotion.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GGALeKm_uzc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+⚠️ The motions have changed since this video, don't rely on it to learn how to play.

 ## Features

 ![Screenshot](doc/capture.png)

-- 👐 Theremotion is a synthesizer controlled by your hands.
 - 👈 Move up left hand to control the volume.
 - 👉 Move your right hand horizontally closer or further away from a virtual antenna to control the pitch.
 - 👋 Move your left hand on the horizontal plane to control the filter.